 However, camping outside of Yellowstone is also possible and a great way to save in your camping budget.
 Some of the places will be a bit more glamorous than others.

-Because the park is so massive and you can literally enter it from any direction, we’d advise you to consult iOverlander to find spots specific to your point of entry/exit to Yellowstone.
+Because the park is so massive and you can literally enter it from any direction, we’d advise you to consult iOverlander to find spots specific to your point of entry/exit to Yellowstone National Park.

 However, we spent the night at a rest stop in West Yellowstone just a half an hour drive back into and out of the park (it made for a great way to stay in the park past dark and to rise early and be some of the first people in the park the next morning).

-We also camped in the National Forest between Grand Teton and Yellowstone National Parks.
+We also camped in the National Forest between Grand Teton and Yellowstone National Park.